litestar-org/litestar/docs/usage/4-request-data/3-multipart-form-data.md

 !!! note
-    Starlite uses a dedicated library for parsing multipart data -[starlite-multipart](https://github.com/starlite-api/starlite-multipart), which offers strong performance and support fast large file uploads.
+    Starlite uses a dedicated library for parsing multipart data -[starlite-multipart](https://github.com/starlite-api/starlite-multipart), which offers strong performance and supports large file uploads.

 You can access data uploaded using a request with a `multipart/form-data` Content-Type header by specifying it in the `Body` function: